 Next get your homemade rub together.
-I’m totally into homemade rubs these days – they taste SO much better than the bottled stuff and take 30 seconds to make.
 Add 2 teaspoons salt, 1 teaspoon pepper, 1 teaspoon garlic powder, 1/2 teaspoon each onion powder, cumin, and smoked paprika, and 1/4 teaspoon cayenne pepper to a small bowl then mix to combine.

 Sprinkle both sides of the ribs with the mixture then rub it in and wrap with plastic wrap.
 Stash in the fridge to marinate for 2 hours or up to overnight.